Amurdock6/Amurdock6/README.md

 -->

 - 🔭 I’m currently developing a 0-60 timer, g-meter, and automotive data tracker android app primarily using kotlin.
-- 🌱 I’m currently learning Algorithms and Data Structures.
+- 🌱 I’m currently learning Django.
 - 💬 Ask me about JavaScript or anything tech-related.
 - 📫 How to reach me: <a href="mailto:alexanderrmurdock@gmail.com">Email</a>